-The college has been given permission to admit 150 students per class in I Semester B.A., since the number of students applied falls much below the permitted level of the college, the question of minimum and maximum percentage does not arise here.
+The college has been given permission to admit 150 students per class in I Semester B.A., since this year the state government made higher education free for BPL students, the number of students applied far exceeded the expectation.
+The state government allowed colleges to enhance their intake capacity and accommodate all the students who applied for admission.
 All the applicants to the Semester classes are given admission.
+The students securing between minimum 32% and maximum of percentage is 65% are admitted into the B.A.
+I Semester class.